 As Simon in “The Grand Canyon” said, the world ain’t supposed to work like this.

 When I interviewed at UW Bothell a few years later, after the interview my future employers took me to dinner.
-Again I got to know them well (and they got to know me) deeper than me being just a piece of paper and an interchangeable set of skills.
+Again I got to know them well deeper than me being a piece of paper and an interchangeable set of skills.

 Here at the Tulsa Area United Way, we’re looking for a new Campaign Associate.
 I hope it shows how we differ from large corporations and how that’s good.